ndarville/ndarville.github.io/_posts/2013-12-15-naming-the-thirteen-dwarves-in-the-hobbit.markdown

 In case you don't see the pattern, we group families into threes and twos---plus one---based on the amount of members.

 <div class="box info">
-    Now you only have to remember a group of threes and twos ... plus one.
+    Now you only have to remember a group of threes and twos &hellip; plus one.
 </div>

 You might still get tripped up trying to recall how many families go in each group of threes and twos.